 - A minimum of 50 percent of funds must be invested in smaller enterprises.

 - A maximum of 10 percent of RBIC investments may be made in urban areas.

 How do we get started?

-Applications for this program are accepted on an annual basis.
-A Notice of Solicitation of Applications (NOSA) will be listed on our NOSA page.
+Applications for this program are accepted on an ongoing basis.

 Who can answer questions?

 If you have any questions please contact RBIP@usda.gov.

 - Code of Federal Regulations, 7 CFR Part 4290